thirdweb-dev/typescript-sdk/etc/sdk.api.md

 // Warning: (ae-forgotten-export) The symbol "BaseERC1155" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "UpdateableNetwork" needs to be exported by the entry point index.d.ts
-// Warning: (ae-forgotten-export) The symbol "DetectableFeature" needs to be exported by the entry point index.d.ts
 //
 // @public
 export class Erc1155<T extends DropERC1155 | TokenERC1155 | BaseERC1155> implements UpdateableNetwork, DetectableFeature {